Umuzi-org/ACN-syllabus/content/onboarding/learners/policies/_index.md

 **2. Verbal Sexual harassment**

-This is unwanted innuendoes, jokes, suggestions, hints, and improper sexual conversation.
-Sexual advances, comments with sexual overtones, and sex-related jokes are considered improper in a professional work environment and can cause offence and hurt.
+This is unwanted innuendos, jokes, suggestions, hints, and improper sexual conversation.
+Sexual advances, comments with sexual overtones, and sex-related jokes are considered improper in a professional work environment and can cause offense and hurt.

 Insults or unwelcome graphical comments about a person’s body made in the presence of or directed toward a person is harassment.

-Unwelcome and inappropriate enquiries about a person’s sex life and sexuality, sexuality constitutes sexual harassment.
+Unwelcome and inappropriate inquiries about a person’s sex life and sexuality, sexuality constitutes sexual harassment.
 Unwelcome whistling and catcalling directed at a person or group of persons constitute sexual harassment.

 **3. Non-verbal Sexual harassment**

 This is unwelcomed gestures, indecent exposure, and the display of sexually explicit pictures and objects in the professional work environment are unacceptable and considered sexual harassment.

 Quid pro quo harassment occurs when an owner, employer, supervisor, member of  management, contracted consultant undertakes or attempts to influence the process of employment, promotion, training, discipline, dismissal, salary increment or other benefits of an employee, learner, or  job applicant in exchange for sexual favours.

 Sexual favouritism exists where a person who is in a position of authority rewards only those who respond to his/her sexual advances, whilst other deserving employees who do not submit themselves to any sexual advances are denied promotions, merit rating or salary increases.

-**#Key Responsibilities**
+# **Key Responsibilities**
 ![responsibility](responsibility.png)

 It is the responsibility of the Umuzi representative to report any person and to report incidences of sexual exploitation and abuse.